Source Publication Title

 Dr. Jizhong Xiao is a Professor in the Electrical Engineering Department at The City College of New York, the flagship campus of the City University of New York.
 Dr. Xiao's research interests include robotics and control, cyber-physical systems, non-destructive evaluation (NDE) of infrastructures, autonomous navigation and 3D simultaneous localization and mapping (SLAM), real-time and embedded computing, assistive technology, multi-agent systems and swarm robotics.

 Xiao, Jizhong, "Toward Autonomous Wall-Climbing Robots for Inspection of Concrete Bridges and Tunnels" (2018).
-Archived Webinars.
+INSPIRE Archived Webinars.
 5.

 Civil, Architectural and Environmental Engineering